NoahTheDuke/clojure-test/README.md

 (defexpect named String (name :foo))

-;; the expected outcome can be a Spec (require Clojure 1.9 or later):
+;; the expected outcome can be a Spec:

 (s/def ::value (s/and pos-int? #(< % 100)))
 (defexpect small-value